qa-Ashut0sh/Portfolio/README.md

 * 🐱 [Github Portfolio](https://github.com/qa-Ashut0sh/Portfolio#portfolio)

-*"There are so many certifications I’ve completed and so much work pressure right now, that I just can't seem to find the time to add the certification section.
-But don't worry, it will be added soon—once I finish testing the entire software world!"*
+*"Feel free to check out my LinkedIn for all the certifications I’ve earned.
+As for the certification section here, it’s still in progress—between handling work pressure and testing the software world, it's a bit delayed.
+But don't worry, it’s coming soon!"*